 Folding the Origami Maple Leaf

 This is an intermediate level design.
 If you are comfortable with open sinks and unsinks and you are able to fold accurately, you should have no problem folding this successfully.
 If not, the instructions for this one are pretty clear, so this is a good way to start!
 I recommend using paper that is coloured the same on both sides to avoid a stripe up the middle of the stem.
 You could use a green, yellow or brown for this model to give it a nice organic ‘leafy’ feel, but I felt it had to be red really, in reference to the Canadian flag.
-I used a 30cm x 30cm (12” x 12”) sheet of red tissue foil, purchased from the Origami Shop.
-(Click here to check prices for a pack of tissue foil paper).
+I used a 30cm x 30cm (12” x 12”) sheet of red tissue foil, purchased from the Origami Shop – click here to check prices and availability.
 This produced a Maple Leaf that is just under 15cm x 15cm (6”x6”).
 IT takes about 45 – 50 minutes to fold the origami Maple Leaf.

 Instructions for folding the Origami Maple Leaf